 - Studies tactics and strategies of competitors and “predicts” for the customer what they’ll hear from competitors

 - Prepares estimate that is tailored to customer needs and that addresses specific requests for “customization”

-Additionally, the Consultant Salesperson builds a few more efforts into their process, including:
+Additionally, the consultant salesperson builds a few more efforts into his or her process, including: